 Lemons are packed with vitamin C, beta carotene, vitamin A, folate, calcium, magnesium, phosphorus and potassium, not to mention one of the most alkalizing fruits we know of.
 I use a lemon in every juice I make, including the skin.

 Ginger is another ingredient in all my juices.
 All around the world you will find people treating ailments with fresh ginger, whether it’s digestion, blood pressure, inflammation, nausea, or just common colds and flus.
 There is too much good stuff for me to write about it here, but it’s one of the most super superfoods we have.
+There’s no problem juicing ginger with the skin on, just make sure you wash it first.

 Tips: Go easy on the ginger at the start; it’s strong if you’re not used to it.
 Use apples to control the sweetness – use less apple if it’s too sweet, add another apple if not sweet enough.
 Unpeeled lemons are best, but peeling them is fine if you can’t handle the flavour.